mbaumer/us_hep_funding/docs/_states/IL.md

 [Back to top](#top)
 ## IL-16 -- Rep. Adam Kinzinger (R) -- [Wikipedia](https://en.wikipedia.org/wiki/IL-16)
 ### Committees
-Adam Kinzinger is the #11 Democrat on the House Committee on Energy and Commerce
+Adam Kinzinger is the #11 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```